Mercedes-Benz C-Class (W203): Facelift

 The C-Class W203 was refreshed in early 2004.
 In North America, the refresh took effect for the 2005 model year.
 The interior styling was changed in all three body styles.
 The instrument cluster was revised to display four chrome gauges with multifunction display in the middle.
-Center console revision with new radio and climate control designs were also included.
+Centre console revision with new radio and climate control designs were also included.
 A fully integrated iPod connection kit was available as was a better Bluetooth phone system made optional.
 For the North American market C230, the "sport" package was made standard which included AMG edition bumpers, side skirts, and a rear spoiler.
 The exterior had changes of different wheel designs, grills and clear lens headlights.
 New more aggressive front, rear bumpers and side skirting were also installed.

-Several all-new M272 and OM642 V6 engines were introduced later in the year.
+Several all-new M272 and the OM642 V6 engines were introduced later in the year.
 In North America, the changes took effect for the 2006 model year.
 The C230, C280, C350 replaced the C240 and C320, the new-generation six-cylinder engines developed substantially more power than the older versions, by as much as 24 percent, whilst also increasing fuel economy and reducing CO_{2} emissions.
 The C230, C280 and C350 developed 204 PS, 231 PS and 272 PS respectively.
 The three-valve twin spark design was replaced by a four-valve design, now with variable valve timing.
 On the diesel side, Mercedes-Benz released a brand-new 3.0-litre V6.
 Fitted to the 320 CDI, the new diesel cut CO_{2} emissions and fuel consumption over the old C270 CDI.
 The C220 CDI received a power increase from 143 to 150 PS.
-In addition, these engines also received the new seven-speed 7G-Tronic automatic transmission.
+In addition, the V6 engines also received the new seven-speed 7G-Tronic automatic transmission.